SofaDefrost/Shell/Doc/RestShapeModifier.rst

 1) one with the combined topology (used for simulation and display)
 2) one with the uncombined topology whose node positions will match those in the mesh with combined toplogy
+I am not sure I get this one
 3) one with the uncombined topology describing the initial state

 The new one is the second one which is now assumed implicitly and